 I found that when I was painting, I couldn’t “see” what I was doing anymore.
 This is known as the artist’s curse.
-One way to get past it is to walk away and take a break for awhile and then come back to the painting with fresh eyes.
+One way to get past it is to walk away and take a break for a while and then come back to the painting with fresh eyes.
 Standing back from the painting can help you see the work differently as well.
 But by far the best method for me is to view my work tiny on a small screen.

-Since I’m working in ArtRage, I made my canvas size really small in the window and placed it next to my reference image.
+Since I’m working in ArtRage, I made my canvas size very small in the window and placed it next to my reference image.
 This makes it easy to see differences quickly.
-I also squint my eyes when it’s really little like this so I can immediately see where my values are off.
+I also squint my eyes when it’s little like this so I can immediately see where my values are off.
 If something is too light, I go in and darken it and visa versa.